.

-The rest of this page documents the template notation as it exists for the latest versions of the plugins.
-If something doesn't seem to work as documented, please make sure you're using the latest version of your plugin by using the [check now] updates button in the last section of each plugin's export dialog.
+The rest of this page documents the template notation as it exists for the latest versions of the plugins running in the latest version of Lightroom.
+If something doesn't seem to work as documented, please make sure you're using the latest version of your plugin, via the check now button in the upper-right section of the Plugin Manager.

 A template is a combination of prose and special tokens wrapped in { ... } that insert photo-specific items.